kailash-manasarovar/statement/docs/timeline/2025/january.md

 ### An official checking up on me at Madrid airport

-- Somehow, however, people have been reading my multiple emails asking for help, but it appears they prefer to answer to the criminal gangs instead of their victims.
+- Somehow, officials have been reading my multiple emails asking for help, but it appears they prefer to answer to the criminal gangs instead of their victims.
-- Nevertheless, on my arrival in Madrid, a government official appears to make sure I arrive off the plane.
+- On my arrival in Madrid, a government official appears to make sure I'm on the plane.
-- Do criminal gangs own the UK and Spain?
-It seems so.
+- Did the criminal gangs request this service from British embassy staff?
-- The gangs, who think they own me, have decided I'm to go home, to the UK, where no-one will help me and, I guess, they expect they can persuade me to kill myself online like they do, or maybe they'll make good on some of their threats of having me stabbed or whatever.
+- The gangs, who believe they own me, have ordained I'm to go home, to the UK, where no-one will help me and, I guess, they expect they can persuade me to kill myself online like they do, or maybe they'll make good on some of their threats of having me stabbed in the street, or whatever.
 - Whatever the story, the criminal gangs are calling the shots and no-one is going to help me or the countless other victims of the porn-gangs.
 - In fact, they're so safe and comfortable with how things are - clearly certain of my demise and disappearance into obscurity along with the many thousands of other British nationals murdered without consequence - they tell me even more horrors that they're involved with, as if they're proud of themselves.
 - They're a bit stupid, I think.